Praqma/GodotDevOps/docs/BlogPost.md

 We were advised to start with a simple workflow, to gradually and deliberately expand on it.
 We decided to start with a simple project board and some basic rules regarding task management.
 Whenever something felt annoying or tedious in our workflow, we'd create a task to fix that.
-This was an easy way of weaving process improvements into our game development.
-The result was a genuinely comfortable workflow which only got better over time.
+The final result was a genuinely comfortable workflow which only got better over time.

 Below we go into the details of our workflow, feel free to draw inspiration from it.
-Noe that what we describe below is what we ended up with after a few weeks, not our original starting point.
+Note that what we describe below is what we ended up with after a few weeks, not our original starting point.
 We highly recommend you start small, and actively work on developing it as you would your game.

 ### Creating a project board <a name="project-board"></a>